OpenMacroBoard/StreamDeckSharp/README.md

 #### [Recent Changes](CHANGELOG.md)

 ## Quickstart _(TL;DR)_
-***At the moment only Windows is "officially" supported.***
+***Should work on all major operating systems.***
-*Need help with Linux or macOS? → Wiki: [Supported Platforms](https://github.com/OpenMacroBoard/StreamDeckSharp/wiki/Supported-Platforms-and-Devices)*
+I typically test on Windows and Linux (Debian, Ubuntu), but it should also work on macOS.
+See Wiki: [Supported Platforms](https://github.com/OpenMacroBoard/StreamDeckSharp/wiki/Supported-Platforms-and-Devices)

 1. Add StreamDeckSharp reference (via nuget or download latest release)
 2. Add a using directive for StreamDeckSharp: `using StreamDeckSharp;`